Mediterranean Science Commission: Current organization

-Since 1992 CIESM Congresses have been held every three years.
+Since 1992 CIESM Congresses have been held every three years, except for a five-year parenthesis due to the Covid_19 pandemic.
+The next CIESM Congress will take place in Palermo in October 2024.

-The current presidency of the commission is held by Monaco, in the person of Albert II, Prince of Monaco.
+The current presidency of the Commission is held by Monaco, in the person of Albert II, Prince of Monaco.

-In 1992 Croatia, Slovenia, and Ukraine became members, followed by the Russian Federation (2013) and Albania (2019).
+In 1992 Croatia, Slovenia, and Ukraine became members, followed by the Russian Federation (2013) and Albania (Dec.
+2019).

-In 1996 CIESM restructured itself into six scientific committees: Marine Geosciences, Physics and Climate of the Ocean, Marine Biogeochemistry, Marine Microbiology and Biotechnology, Living Resources and Marine Ecosystems, Coastal Systems and Marine Policies.

-Today the 23 Member States are: Albania, Algeria, Croatia, Cyprus, Egypt, France, Germany, Greece, Israel, Italy, Lebanon, Malta, Monaco, Morocco, Portugal, Romania, Russian, Slovenia, Spain, Switzerland, Syria, Tunisia, and Turkey.
+Today the 23 Member States are: Albania, Algeria, Croatia, Cyprus, Egypt, France, Germany, Greece, Israel, Italy, Lebanon, Malta, Monaco, Morocco, Portugal, Romania, Russia, Slovenia, Spain, Switzerland, Syria, Tunisia and Turkey.